 When you travel, take your ostomy supplies with you.
 It's a good idea to pack more than you think you will need.
-If you need to buy supplies while travelling, you will find that ostomy products are available from select medical or surgical retailers throughout the world.
+If you need to buy supplies while traveling, you will find that ostomy products are available from select medical or surgical retailers throughout the world.

-- When flying, pack ostomy supplies in your carry-on bag - Check with your airline about restrictions on travelling with liquids, gels, scissors, and aerosols - Explore carrying a travel card that has information about your ostomy - this can be helpful when communicating with airport security personnel - Fasten the seat belt above or below your stoma - Store your ostomy products in a cool, dry place - Know where to contact a local STN when travelling
+- When flying, pack ostomy supplies in your carry-on bag - Check with your airline about restrictions on traveling with liquids, gels, scissors, and aerosols - Explore carrying a travel card that has information about your ostomy - this can be helpful when communicating with airport security personnel - Fasten the seat belt above or below your stoma - Store your ostomy products in a cool, dry place - Know where to contact a local ostomy care nurse when traveling

-Activity, Exercise and Sports
+Activity, Exercise, and Sports